0x80/isolate-package/README.md

 The name of the build output directory name.
 When undefined it is automatically detected via `tsconfig.json`.
 When you are not using Typescript you can use this setting to specify where the build output files are located.

-### excludeLockfile

-Type: `boolean`, default: Depends on package manager.
-Forces exclusion of the lockfile as part of the deployment.

-**Deprecated** This option exists from a time where lockfiles were not supported for all package managers.
-You should not need this escape hatch anymore.

-For more information see [lockfiles](#lockfiles).

 ### includeDevDependencies